How The Brain Shapes Pain And Links Ouch With Emotion

 "Pain is really a danger signal," she says.
 "But once pain becomes chronic, once it's ongoing, these pain signals no longer serve a useful purpose."

-Over time, these signals can lead to problems like depression, anxiety, and stress.
+Over time, these signals can lead to problems like depression, anxiety and stress.

 That's what happened to Witt in his teens and 20s.
 His pain led to negative thoughts and depression, which made the pain even worse.